British Indian Ocean Territory

 Territorial

-Disputes: Mauritius claims the
+Disputes: Mauritius and

-1967 - 1973, were granted U.K. citizenship and the
+of the archipelago were granted U.K. citizenship and the

-the right of return; since
+decision denying the right of

 created the world's largest marine protection area